Recycling in Eugene

 Contamination reduces the economy and effectiveness of our recycling system.
 Plastic bags, take-out food containers, plant pots, and lids of any kind should never be placed in commingled recycling bins.
 Any items that are not clearly recyclable should be put in the trash—when in doubt, find out or throw it out.

-If you are unsure whether or not an item is recyclable, you can find out by asking the Garbage Guru.
-Lane County’s tool, the Garbage Guru allows you to enter an item into the database and it will tell you how to recycle it or dispose of it.
-Ask the Garbage Guru!
+If you are unsure whether or not an item is recyclable, you can find out by using Lane County’s tool, Waste Wise, which allows you to enter an item into the database and it will tell you how to recycle it or dispose of it.
+Visit Waste Wise for more information!